HarshaVardhan1505/Harshavardhan-Portfolio/README.md

    cd portfolio
 ## 🛡️ Deployment

-The website is live at [GitHub Pages](https://harshavardhan1505.github.io/Harshavardhan-Portfolio/).
+The website is live at [My Portfolio](https://harshavardhan1505.github.io/Harshavardhan-Portfolio/).
 ## 📄 License

 This project is licensed under the MIT License.